 Pikmin 3 Review

 Only Nintendo can sugar coat a story of invasion and slavery with a whimsical tale of collecting fruit.
 It is a perfect loo, to disguise Ninties plan for world domination.
 Koppai, a distant planet on the far edge of the universe, has mismanaged their resources and is now on the verge of starvation.
-To advert this catastrophe, koppai sends three brave astronauts; Captain Charlie, Engineer Alph and the rock Brittany on a mission to retrieve precious food resources located on am unknown distant planet coded as PNF-404.
+To advert this catastrophe, koppai sends three brave astronauts; Captain Charlie, Engineer Alph and the rock of the group Brittany – on a mission to retrieve precious food resources located on an unknown distant planet coded as PNF-404.

 The concept of Pikmin 3 differs from many other real time strategy games.
 In Pikmin, you manage the Pikmin between the three explorers to collect the fruit.
 Performing well depends how well you micromanage tasks.
 For example, in most cases, it would be unwise to clump Charlie, Alph, Brittany and the Pikmin in one group to complete one specific task.
-To be efficient, you need to delegate the task to each explorer – set Charlie and his crew to build the bridge (or destroy obstacles) and finally have Brittany’s Pikmin forage for spicy berries and Alph’s Platoon are responsible for discovering fruit.
+To be efficient, you need to delegate the task to each explorer – for example, set Charlie and his crew of Pikmin to build the bridge, Alph’s brigade will be located to retrieve the orange and finally have Brittany’s Pikmin forage for spicy berries.

 Management is made so much easier with the gamepad.
-Firstly, let me say one thing, I recommend using the Wii Remote and nun chuck set-up over any other available control scheme in Pikmin 3.
-Unlike, other games that use the gamepad arbitrarily – the gamepad – more specific the map is a necessity for Pikmin 3.
+Firstly, let me say one thing, I highly recommend using the Wii Remote and nun chuck set-up over any other available control scheme in Pikmin 3.
+Unlike, other games that use the gamepad arbitrarily – the gamepad (which serves as the map) is a necessity for Pikmin 3.
 The gamepad displays a live top view of the area, with that; you can see each individual Pikmin walking around and accurately locate areas that need to be explored.
-I appreciated the option to pause the action to take a moment to plan out my next move – time is precious, and there is not enough of it to waste.
+You know what?
+Despite being a little cumbersome, I appreciated the option to pause the action to take a moment to plan out my next move – as time is precious, and there is not enough of it to waste.

 Pikmin 3 has a level of anxiety rarely seen in video games.
 Like in previous games, you are bound by time.
-It is dangerous to explore at dusk, so the only option is to go out under the protection of the sun.
-Trouble is, the day in Pikmin world that is, only last a measly 13 minutes.
-Essentially, you need to manage your time well to collect food in order to finish the mission and forage enough food to feed your brave explorers at the end of the day.
+It istoo dangerous to explore at dusk, so the only option is to go out under the protection of the sun.
+Trouble is, the day in the Pikmin world, only last a measly 13 minutes.
+Essentially, you need to manage your time well in order to finish the mission and forage enough food to feed your brave explorers at the end of the day.
 Strangely enough, there is a constant voice behind the back of your head reminding you of the quota.
 I set myself the goal, at the very least; collect one fruit a day, so my supply of juice does not deplete.

-Pikmin 3 is beautifully paced – introducing each Pikmin and the game designs brilliantly without rushing the players.
+Pikmin 3 is beautifully paced – introducing each new Pikmin mechanic and the game designs brilliantly without rushing the players.
 Despite the time limit nature of the game, you are given efficient time to understand the mechanics.
 Consequentially, Pikmin 3 is both accessible and deep – an addictive strategy game like no other.
-Deep into the game I was collecting on average 3-4 fruits a day.
+Deep into the game, I was collecting on average 3-4 fruits a day, as oppose to the inefficient one fruit during the early periods.
 The sense of growth in skill was rewarding and I could vast on the massive stockpile of juice – no longer worried about running out.

 Perhaps, what I enjoyed most about Pikmin 3 is commanding my army of Pikmin into battle.
 It is empowering throwing the loyal cute Pikmin to carnivores – then watch them gnaw away into the flesh and even die for the sake of the master.
 I love the cute war cry the Pikmin scream when you command them to charge into an enemy.
 The final piece of the puzzle is the creative design of the enemies particularly the bosses.
 The artist at Nintendo should be given a lollipop for the good work in Pikmin.
 Only in the crazy minds back at Nintendo HQ could a splice monster between an onion and a crab could be created.
 How about a Bird that burrows itself underground?
 A Whale centipede?
 Pikmin 3 is artistically brilliant.

 Pikmin 3 may not light the charts on fire but it does light up the heart.
-Pikmin 3 is a game foremost about collecting fruit and slaughtering worthy beasts.
-It is charmingly violent, accessibly deep and colourfully gloomy.
-A one of a kind game.
-Enough with the oxymorons – Pikmin 3 is a unique experience and to date it is the best game on the Wii U.
+Pikmin 3 is a game, foremost about collecting fruit and slaughtering worthy beasts.
+It is charmingly violent, accessibly deep and colorfully gloomy.
+A one of a kind game and one that must be appreciated by every gamer.
+Enough with the oxymorons!
+Pikmin 3 is a unique experience and to date it is the best game on the Wii U.